-- 1. Students must complete a minimum of 6 credit hours before enrolling, including DHD 440 Intro to Assistive Technology, and are strongly advised to complete an assessment-related course in their area of AT application. - 2.
-The case study must be within the student's professional scope of practice and chosen area of AT application. - 3.
+- 1. Students must complete a minimum of 6 credit hours before enrolling, including DHD 440 Intro to Assistive Technology and an assessment course in their area of focus. - 2.
+The case study must be within the student's professional scope of practice and chosen area of focus. - 3.
 Students must obtain any permissions required by the site for observation of AT services.